Serve Fig Jam alongside Goat Cheese, Cheddar, Brie, Blue Cheese, and Camembert.

 When pairing with fig jam, it's best to allow the sweetness of the fruit to contrast with the salty-sweet taste of the brie for a truly decadent experience.

-Not only does brie taste great when paired with fig jam but it also melts extremely well making it well suited for use in baked recipes such as tartlets or tarts.
+Both does brie taste great when paired with fig jam but it also melts extremely well making it well suited for use in baked recipes such as tartlets or tarts.

 4. Blue Cheese

-When it comes to blue cheese, there are so many wonderful varieties to choose from.
+There are so many wonderful varieties to choose from.

-Of course, the type of blue cheese you choose will depend on your preferences and the flavor profile of the fig jam.
+Of course, the type of blue cheese you choose will depend on your preferences and the flavor of the fig jam.

 When pairing blue cheese with jam, look for more mild blues like a Stilton or Gorgonzola Dolce.